Find Affordable College Courses

 Communications majors at Sacred Heart take out an average of $26,280 in student loans while working on their egree.
 The average monthly payment of a loan this size is about $664, assuming that the borrower is on a 10-year repayment plan.

-A rank of #5 on this year’s list means University of Hartford is a great place for communication and media studies students.
-UHart is a medium-sized private not-for-profit school located in the midsize city of West Hartford.
+Out of the 11 schools in Connecticut that were part of this year’s ranking, University of Hartford landed the # 5 spot on the list.
+UHart is a moderately-sized private not-for-profit school located in the city of West Hartford.

 Communications majors at UHart take out an average of $27,000 in student loans while working on their egree.
 The average monthly payment of a loan this size is about $512, assuming that the borrower is on a 10-year repayment plan.

 With a ranking of #6, Central Connecticut State University did quite well on this year’s best schools for communication and media studies students.
-CCSU is a medium-sized public school located in the large suburb of New Britain.
+CCSU is a moderately-sized public school located in the suburb of New Britain.

 The average amount in student loans that communications majors at CCSU take out is $24,391.

-Western Connecticut State University did quite well in this year’s ranking of the best schools for communication and media studies students.
-It came in at #7 on the list.
-Located in the city of Danbury, WestConn is a public college with a small student population.
+Western Connecticut State University came in at #7 in this year’s edition of the Best Communication & Media Studies Schools in Connecticut ranking.
+Located in the small city of Danbury, WestConn is a public school with a small student population.

 After completing their degree, communications graduates from WestConn carry an average student debtload of $27,000.